 Is Highway 14 safe in winter?

-Highway 14 is maintained and plowed in winter, but conditions change quickly.
-Always check UDOT road conditions and our live cams before driving.
-Carry chains and drive to conditions.
+Highway 14 is maintained in winter, but conditions change quickly.
+Always check UDOT road conditions and live cameras before driving, carry legally required traction gear when conditions call for it, and drive to conditions.

 Do I need my own ski or snowshoe gear?